kanidm/kanidm/designs/device-authentication.rst

 This actually is pretty good!
 There are still some weaknesses but our work flow is significantly improved.

-* The user needs to be completely on the apple ecosystem
+* The user needs to be completely on the Apple ecosystem
-* The user needs to understand their apple id features and how platform credential sharing works
+* The user needs to understand their Apple id features and how platform credential sharing works
 * The user MUST use safari as their MacOS device web browser
 * The password still needs to be sent between devices (in this case, it could be achieved with keychain via iCloud securely)

-The major issue here is the user must be completely on the apple ecosystem, use only safari as a browser, and must have enabled keychain sharing.
+The major issue here is the user must be completely on the Apple ecosystem, use only safari as a browser, and must have enabled keychain sharing.
 Without these, this functionality does not work and we are back to requiring a roaming authenticator or TOTP.

+It's worth noting in this scenario that if the user is using keychain as a password manager, then the trust root is *only* in the secure enclave, since the touchid/faceid/pin is used to access the password manager, and the same touchid/faceid/pin is used to authenticate the webauthn operations.

 Summary
 ^^^^^^^